ricky-kiva/ctnr-exc-intro-fso/README.md

 - `CMD some_command`: execute command when the container starts
 - `ENV some_env_variable`: sets an environment variable
 - `USER some_user`: run container as the non-root specified user

+##### Docker Compose
+- Docker Compose: a tool to help define and run multi-container Docker applications using YAML files

+##### Docker Compose Commands
+- `services`: list of services
+  - `first_branch`: name of the service
+    - `image`: declares which image to use
+    - `build`: location of the Dockerfile if the declared image is not found online
+    - `ports`: declares ports to publish (branch-able)